 Transgender and its assumptions

 Transgender is a description of when our gender identity (and experience) doesn’t match that assigned at birth.
 The question is, whose does?
 The assumption is that transgender refers to the minority and cisgender to the majority.
 This is unhelpful and inaccurate.
 I maintain that we are all transgender since we all deviate from the norm to differing degrees.
 There is a spectrum of non-conformity.
-Cisgender can only refer to the illusive few who embody the traditional gender stereotype appropriate to a given culture (and their comfort with it).
-Cisgender is also heteronormative, since ‘normal’ gender is straight!
+Cisgender can only refer to the elusive few who embody the traditional gender stereotype appropriate to a given culture (and their comfort with it).
+Cisgender is also heteronormative since ‘normal’ gender is straight!
 So I question whether gay or bi people can be cisgender.

 Cisgender obscures the fact that many ‘normal’ people struggle with notions of gender identity and gender conformity.
 Many people do not live up to gender expectations.
 Many have grown up being bullied because they don’t ‘make the grade’ but don’t necessarily want to ‘switch sides’.
 I know some apologists for the term will argue that it’s intended to be neutral.
 The problem is that labels are rarely neutral and rarely used in the way ‘intended’.
 Once you apply binary categories, the grey areas are lost and (unfavourable) comparisons are inevitable.
 We have experienced diatribes about white privilege, about (biological) sex privilege and now we have cisgender privilege.
 To a person supposedly from all privileged categories who is still struggling to put food on the table, aerie-faerie academic-speak isn’t very helpful.
 Binaries always over-simplify.